Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Proofs of the Main Results

 \subsection{Replicable Claims via Posterior--Integrated Covariance}

 We prove Theorem~\ref{thm:replicable-claims}, characterizing exact replication in terms of a range condition on the posterior–integrated variance–covariance.
 Hedging loads the innovation directions carried by prices.
-The posterior–integrated matrix $\Sigma^{\pi_t}(t)$ aggregates those directions across scenarios.
-A claim is exactly hedgeable iff its innovation integrand lies in the span of these directions; full column rank of $\Sigma^{\pi_t}(t)$ a.e. is therefore equivalent to completeness in the observable filtration.
+The posterior–integrated matrix \(\Sigma^{\pi_t}(t)\) aggregates those directions across scenarios.
+A claim is exactly hedgeable if and only if its innovation integrand lies in the span of these directions; full column rank of \(\Sigma^{\pi_t}(t)\) almost everywhere is therefore equivalent to completeness in the observable filtration.

-\begin{proof} Under \(\mathbb{Q}^{\pi}\) and in the observable filtration \(\mathcal{F}^Y_t\), discounted prices admit
+\begin{proof} Under \(\mathbb{Q}^{\pi_t}\) and in the observable filtration \(\mathcal{F}^Y_t\), discounted prices admit